-More than a decade ago, God used a spot on the local news to lay the idea on my heart about adopting, but for years I forgot about it.
-Eventually, He brought the idea back to me and I considered it for quite a while before introducing the idea to Ken, expecting him to pronounce me crazy — but he didn’t.
-We prayed about it, and both felt the Lord leading us to pursue adoption through the foster care system.
-We agreed that if either of us got “freaked out” during the process, we could stop.
+More than a decade before we met Lindsey, God used a spot on the local news to lay the idea on my heart about adopting a teen.
+Life went on and I forgot about it.
+Several years after marrying Ken and blending our families, the idea of adoption resurfaced.
+Ken and I talked and prayed about it, and both felt led to pursue adoption through the foster care system — but at that time we weren’t considering a teen.
+We agreed that if either of us got “freaked out” during the process, we’d stop.
 Through all the classes and paperwork, that never happened.
 Finally, everything was submitted, and we waited.

 In May 2009 our caseworker sent us info about a 14-year-old girl named Lindsey.
-Despite that fact that she was older than our file said we intended to adopt, her caseworker felt that we’d be a good match because Lindsey wanted a Christian family involved in their church, she loved kids, and was interested in photography.
+Despite that fact that she was older than our file said we intended to adopt, her caseworker felt we’d be a good match.
 Again, trusting that God would show us if this was not His will, we proceeded to the next step.

-Shortly after that email, we had a whirlwind of reviewing Lindsey’s file and teleconferencing with her caseworker, then meeting Lindsey just two days after that!
-We never imagined a meeting like that could be anything but awkward, but both caseworkers said it was the best, most comfortable first meeting they had ever seen.
-Kathryn and Lindsey hit it off right away, sharing a chair and whispering like they were already sisters.
+Shortly after that email, we had a whirlwind of reviewing Lindsey’s file, teleconferencing with her caseworker, then meeting Lindsey just two days later.
+We never imagined a meeting like that could be anything but awkward, but both caseworkers said it was the most comfortable first meeting they had ever seen.

 Just a few weeks later, we signed the necessary papers and moved Lindsey into our home.
-This was not the “usual” time-frame.
-God had clearly answered our prayers to speed through the process of adoption.
+This was not the usual time-frame; this was an answer to prayer.

-At Lindsey’s age, she had to give consent to be adopted.
-That was a scary thought for her; for a while, she was adamant about not wanting to do so, but God put her exactly where she needed to be.
-At the church she attended with her foster family, the pastor’s wife was adopted at age 12, and she helped Lindsey make the difficult decision to say yes to being adopted.
-God always has a plan, even when we can’t see it.
+Because of Lindsey’s age, she had to give consent to the adoption.
+For most of her years in foster care, she was adamant about not wanting to be adopted.
+However, at the church she attended with her foster family, the pastor’s wife (who was adopted at age 12) helped Lindsey make the difficult decision to say yes to a permanent family.

 Our adoption timeline: